 - Event management

-- Automatically sell and manage spots on your blog
+- Automatically sell and manage advertising on your website

-- Detect broken hyperlinks and send you reports
+- Detect broken links on your pages and email you reports

 - Make your pages available for printing or downloading as PDF